nor1c/ts/Design Patterns/Singleton/README.md

-Basically it's uses the same class instance on different class objects
+Basically it uses the same class instance on different class objects

 <br>
 Commonly used: